putnam777/thegame/README.md

 #	PLAY IT HERE: [[https://putnam777.github.io/thegame/](https://putnam777.github.io/thegame/)

-*The Evolution of Trust* is dedicated to the public domain, and is made thanks to the many Creative Commons & open source resources out there!
+*The Game* is dedicated to the public domain, and is made thanks to the many Creative Commons & open source resources out there!
 Here is a full list of music, sounds, and code used:

 **Music:** "Bleu" by Komiku (CC Zero).
 [Download their full album on Free Music Archive](http://freemusicarchive.org/music/Komiku/Its_time_for_adventure_/)